Analysis of Multiple Long-Run Relations in Panel Data Models: Monte Carlo Evidence

 \subsection{Small sample evidence on estimation of $r_{0}$}

 We summarize the Monte Carlo findings for the estimation of $r_{0}$ by the eigenvalue thresholding estimator $\tilde{r}$ given by (\ref{r_est}), using $ \delta =1/4$ and $1/2$ in Tables 1-2.
-Table 1 reports selection frequencies of $\tilde{r}=0$, $1$, $2$, $3$ using VAR(1) based DGPs without interactive time effects, for the three cases of $r_{0}=0,1$ or $2$.\footnote{ These results are averaged over 3 VAR(1) experiments in first differences\ ($ r_{0}=0$), differeing in terms of autoregressive coefficients (low, medium and high values), and over 8 VAR(1) experiments in levels featuring $r_{0}=1$ and $2$ long-run relationships, differing in terms of the error distributions (Gaussian or chi-squared), fit (high or low), and speed of convergence towards long-run (moderate or low).} The theory indicated very fast convergence of $\tilde{r}$ to $r_{0}$, and this is confirmed by the Monte Carlo simulations.
-The eigenvalue thresholding estimator $\tilde{r}$ correctly identifies $r_{0}$ in $100$ per cent of cases, except for the smallest of the sample sizes considered.
-For $n=50$ and $T=20$, we see a $ 5\% $ probability of $\tilde{r}$ overestimating the true number of long run relationships when the smaller exponent $\delta =1/4$ is used in experiments with $r_{0}=0$.
+Table 1 reports selection frequencies of $\tilde{r}=0$, $1$, $2$, $3$ using VAR(1) based DGPs without interactive time effects, for the three cases of $r_{0}=0,1$ or $2$.\footnote{ These results are averaged over 3 VAR(1) experiments in first differences\ ($ r_{0}=0$), differeing in terms of autoregressive coefficients (low, medium and high values), and over 8 VAR(1) experiments in levels featuring $r_{0}=1$ and $2$ long-run relationships, differing in terms of the error distributions (Gaussian or chi-squared), fit (high or low), and speed of convergence towards long run (moderate or low).} The theory indicated very fast convergence of $\tilde{r}$ to $r_{0}$, and this is confirmed by the Monte Carlo simulations.
+The eigenvalue thresholding estimator $\tilde{r}$ correctly identifies $r_{0}$ in $100$ per cent of cases, except for the very small sample sizes considered.
+For $n=50$ and $T=20$, we see $5\%$ probability of $\tilde{r}$ overestimating the true number of long-run relations when the smaller exponent $\delta =1/4$ is used in experiments with $r_{0}=0$ in Table1.
 For comparison, we also report selection frequency for the Johansen procedure using the trace statistic and the conventional nominal level of 5 percent.\footnote{ We assume the true lag order of the VAR design is known.} Whereas there is a single estimate for the whole panel per replication using $\tilde{r},$ there are $n$ such estimates per replication using the Johansen procedure ($\hat{r} _{i}$, $i=1,2,...,n$).
 We simply use them all in calculating the selection frequency.\footnote{ There are a number of ways that one might choose $r$ for the panel from these $n$ tests, based on the modal selection or the average value of the test statistic for instance.
 We do not explore these avenues here.} Hence $n$ will not influence these results, but increasing $T$ does improve the frequency with which the correct value is selected using the trace statistic.
-For $T=100$, frequency of correctly estimating the number of long run relations using the Johansen trace statistics is $69$ per cent for $ r_{0}=0$, $82$ per cent for $r_{0}=1$, and only $31$ per cent for $r_{0}=2$.
+For $T=100$, frequency of correctly estimating the number of long-run relations using the Johansen trace statistics is $69$ percent for $ r_{0}=0$, $82$ percent for $r_{0}=1$, and only $31$ percent for $r_{0}=2$ in Table 1.